trainyard/choo-cli/README.md

 $ cd my-project
 ```

-Choo-cli will create a directory structure that [we've found to be optimal](https://github.com/yoshuawuyts/choo-handbook/blob/master/guides/designing-for-reusability.md) for slim
+Choo-cli will create a directory structure that for slim
 applications and reusability.

 ```txt